Postage, dispatch & delivery

 Sandalwood oil, for example, is produced from the roots of the sandalwood tree through a steam distillation process.
 There is huge international demand for the Indian 'Santalum album' tree, not to mention the fact that it takes a long time to grow, maturing for forty to eighty years before being harvested.
 A small tropical tree such as Sandalwood, would have to be felled in order to obtain just a small amount of essential oil.

 There's a common misconception that any synthetic fragrance is bad, and any natural fragrance is good.
 This simply isn’t true.
 It's far more complex an issue than that.

 "Everything is poison and no thing is without poison.
 Only the dose defines if the thing is not a poison” – Paracelsus.

 The rise of natural and eco-friendly products has led many to believe that all synthetic ingredients should be avoided.
 It really depends on the type of synthetic ingredients that are being used.

-Why are some synthetic ingredients good?
+Are some synthetic ingredients good?

 Synthetic ingredients were first produced to allow scent creators to expand their palettes.
 This allowed for more scents than just natural essential oils.
 Today, regular and vegan perfume companies opt for synthetic ingredients for a few reasons: